See all chapters of A Guide to Solvency II.

 - Use a consistent valuation basis throughout the solvency needs assessment.

-The board of a (re)insurer holds ultimate responsibility for the firm’s compliance with applicable laws and regulations under Solvency II.306 The board must interact effectively with any committees, senior management and key function holders, taking an active role in the ORSA process.
+The board of a (re)insurer holds ultimate responsibility for the firm’s compliance with applicable laws and regulations under Solvency II533 The board must interact effectively with any committees, senior management and key function holders, taking an active role in the ORSA process.
 This includes challenging the assumptions behind SCR calculations to ensure they align with the firm’s risk profile.
-The board should leverage insights from the ORSA when approving the firm’s short and long-term capital plans, and the ORSA should be a standing agenda item in relevant board and committee meetings, with discussions recorded in the minutes.
+The board should leverage insights from the ORSA when approving the firm’s short- and long-term capital plans, and the ORSA should be a standing agenda item in relevant board and committee meetings, with discussions recorded in the minutes.

 In addition to maintaining a formal ORSA policy, (re)insurers must keep a record of each ORSA, prepare internal and supervisory reports and assess any deviations from the assumptions underlying SCR calculations.
 The results and conclusions of the ORSA should be communicated to all relevant staff after board approval.